-In the determination as to whether the Petitioner met "the Court's avowed standard for deciding whether to permit... 'consecutive' filing... would advance 'the interests of justice'", the Court may find it useful to have the Petition for Rehearing to evaluate whether the intervening circumstances would advance "the interests of justice."
-Because the Petition for Rehearing accompanying the Motion is precluded under Rule 21.1 which provides, "No separate brief may be filed", Petitioner will send at
+2 In the determination as to whether the Petitioner met "the Court's avowed standard for deciding whether to permit . . . 'consecutive' filing . . . would advance 'the interests of justice'", the Court may find it useful to have the Petition for Rehearing to evaluate whether the intervening circumstances would advance "the interests of justice."
+Because the Petition for Rehearing accompanying the Motion is precluded under Rule 21.1 which provides, "No separate brief may be filed", Petitioner will send at some later date the Petition under separate cover to the Clerk to stow in case the court deems it necessary to review it to arrive at its decision.

-With the Opening Day of baseball season a week ago, these words of wisdom from Justice Roberts (made during his confirmation hearing) should be heeded:
+With the Opening Day of our national pastime a week ago, these words of wisdom from Justice John Roberts (made during his confirmation hearing) should be heeded:

-I have no agenda, but I do have a commitment....I will confront every case with an open mind.
+I have no agenda, but I do have a commitment . . .
+I will confront every case with an open mind.
 I will fully and fairly analyze the legal arguments that are presented.
 I will be open to the considered views of my colleagues on the bench, and I will decide every case based on the record, according to the rule of law, without fear or favor, to the best of my ability, and I will remember that it's my job to call balls and strikes, and not to pitch or bat.

-Applying this analogy, the Plaintiff was never given his turn at bat for the Justices of the Supreme Court to make a determination as to whether the Petitioner met "the Court's avowed standard for deciding whether to permit... 'consecutive' filing...would advance 'the interests of justice'".
+The Petitioner, as a player in this baseball analogy, was never given his turn at bat for the Justices of the Supreme Court to make a determination as to whether he met "the Court's avowed standard for deciding whether to permit . . . 'consecutive' filing . . . would advance 'the interests of justice'".
 The Petitioner deserves to be on deck for his right at bat.

-The Petitioner respectfully requests that the Honorable Justices of the Supreme Court to Direct the Clerk to File Petition for Rehearing so the Justices can call balls and strikes that have such high-stake consequences.
+The Petitioner respectfully requests that the Honorable Justices of the Supreme Court to Direct the Clerk to File Petition for Rehearing so the Justices can "call balls and strikes", and make decisions that have such high-stake consequences.